Alpha200/initramfs-scencrypt/README.md

 1. Install Arch onto a LUKS encrypted system and get it booting using the stock `encrypt` hook and passphrase.
 (Beyond the scope of this document)
 1. Configure your smartcard and get it working to the point that you can encrypt and decrypt things on your machine using the card.
 (Beyond the scope of this document)
+1. Import your public key into the keyring of the root user
 1. Generate a new random key and encrypt it: `dd if=/dev/random bs=64 count=1 | gpg --encrypt -r your@email.tld > disk.bin.gpg`
 1. Decrypt the key into memory so you can add it to your LUKS volume: `gpg --decrypt -o /dev/shm/disk.bin disk.bin.gpg`
 1. `sudo cryptsetup luksAddKey /dev/your_luks_device /dev/shm/disk.bin`